cnsuhao/TuhaoChe/client/README.md

-# pinche
+# TuhaoChe

-This is an tools for pinche
+This is an tools for tuhaoche

 # prepare the dev environment